Singapore Marina Bay skyline at twilight with modern skyscrapers and waterfront, Singapore

 Garden city-state, including futuristic skyline, Gardens by the Bay and Marina Bay Sands rooftop, hawker centers, and multicultural energy.

-Singapore, Singapore is a Tropical destination perfect for modern and food.
+Singapore, Singapore is a destination with a tropical climate, perfect for modern architecture and diverse cuisine.
 The best time to visit is Feb, Mar, Apr, May, Jun, & Jul, when weather conditions are ideal.
-Budget travelers can explore from $103/day, while mid-range trips average $259/day.
-Visa-free for short tourism stays.
+Budget travel costs around $112/day, while mid-range trips average $283/day.
+Entry rules depend on your passport.

 /day